-If you are seeing Mezu on your bank or credit card statement, this indicates your financial information was added to our service by you, or an authorized friend or family member, or by someone else without your authorization.
+If you are seeing Mezu on your bank or credit card statement, this indicates your financial information was added to our service by you or by someone else without your authorization.

 Before taking the steps below, it may be useful to check in with any family or household members who might have had permission to use your payment methods to send money within Mezu (i.e., children, spouse, etc.).